ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs

 ChronoSpike uses inductive neighborhood sampling at each time step to ensure scalability on large dynamic graphs.
 For a target node $v$, a fixed-size neighbor set is formed by sampling from the cumulative adjacency and newly formed edges at timestep $t$, where a ratio $p$ controls the proportion from each source.
 This hybrid strategy captures long-term structural context and recent temporal changes while bounding snapshot cost and supporting inductive generalization.

 Given the sampled neighborhood, ChronoSpike performs spatial aggregation with a learnable aggregation operator.
 For node $v$ at time $t$, the intermediate spatial representation is

-where $\mathbf{x}_v^{(t)}$ is the input feature, $\mathbf{W}_s, \mathbf{W}n \in \mathbb{R}^{d \times d_h}$ are learnable weights, and $\oplus$ denotes element-wise addition.
-The attention coefficients $\alpha{vu}^{(t)}$ are computed per head using learned projections and normalized over the sampled neighborhood.
+where $\mathbf{x}_v^{(t)}$ is the input feature, $\mathbf{W}_s, \mathbf{W}_n \in \mathbb{R}^{d \times d_h}$ are learnable weights, and $\tilde{\mathcal{N}}_t(v)$ denotes the fixed-size neighborhood obtained by the inductive sampling procedure described above (Appendix~\ref{app:spatial_encoding}, Eq.~\ref{eq:8}).
+The attention coefficients $\alpha_{vu}^{(t)}$ are computed per head using learned projections and normalized over the sampled neighborhood.
 This mechanism adaptively weights neighbors under evolving topologies while avoiding full adjacency matrix multiplications, maintaining efficiency on large graphs.
 See Appendix~\ref{app:spatial_encoding} for full sampling and attention details.